-FERGUSON, Missouri (AP) — Ferguson’s leaders urged residents Tuesday to stay home after dark to “allow peace to settle in” and pledged to reconnect with the predominantly black community in the St. Louis suburb where the fatal shooting of an unarmed black 18-year-old by a white police officer has sparked nightly clashes between protesters and law enforcement.
+FERGUSON, Missouri (AP) — Ferguson city leaders urged people to stay home after dark Tuesday to “allow peace to settle in” and pledged to try to improve the police force where the fatal shooting of an unarmed black 18-year-old by a white police officer has sparked nightly clashes between protesters and police.

-According to a statement from the city, officials have been exploring how to increase the number of African-American applicants to the law enforcement academy and raise funds for cameras that would be attached to patrol car dashboards and officers’ vests.
+In a public statement, the city said the mayor, the City Council and employees have been exploring ways to increase the number of African-American applicants to the law enforcement academy, develop incentive programs to encourage city residency for police officers and raise money for cameras that would be attached to patrol car dashboards and officers’ vests.

-Benjamin Crump, an attorney for Brown’s family, said Michael Brown’s funeral and memorial service would be Monday, though the time and location haven’t been finalized.
+Benjamin Crump, an attorney for Brown’s family, said the 18-year-old’s funeral and memorial service would be Monday.
+The time and location had not been finalized.

-A large crowd also gathered Tuesday afternoon in nearby St. Louis after officers responding to a report of a store robbery shot and killed a knife-wielding man.
-Police Chief Sam Dotson said the suspect acted erratically and told responding officers to “shoot me now, kill me now.”
+Earlier on Tuesday, a large crowd gathered in nearby St. Louis after officers responding to a report of a store robbery shot and killed a knife-wielding man.
+Police Chief Sam Dotson said the suspect acted erratically and told responding officers to “kill me now.”

-Some members of the crowd shouted “Hands up, don’t shoot,” a phrase that has become a frequent part of protests since Brown’s death on Aug.
+Some members of the crowd shouted “Hands up, don’t shoot,” a phrase that has been a refrain of protests since Brown’s death on Aug.
 9. Like Brown, the 23-year-old suspect killed Tuesday was black.
-The crowd diminished, however, within hours.

 A grand jury could begin hearing evidence Wednesday to determine whether the officer, Darren Wilson, should be charged in Brown’s death, said Ed Magee, spokesman for St. Louis County’s prosecuting attorney.

-Holder was scheduled to travel to Ferguson later this week to meet with FBI and other officials carrying out an independent federal investigation into Brown’s death.
+Attorney General Eric Holder was scheduled to travel to Ferguson on Wednesday to meet with FBI and other officials carrying out an independent federal investigation into Brown’s death.